pachyderm/docs-content/latest/integrate/bigquery/_index.md

 ---
 # metadata #
 title: Google BigQuery
-description: Learn how to use the Google BigQuery connector to ingest data.
+description: Learn how to use the Google BigQuery integration to ingest data.
 date:
 # taxonomy #
 tags: ["integrations", "bigquery", "google"]